Our team charter sets out the Equal Experts way for all the teams working with customers

 • Learn: Nobody knows everything.
 We’re here to learn from other people, broaden our minds and respect one another.

-• Work together to help: The client has invited us in to solve specific challenges and work towards their goals.
+• Work together to help: The customer has invited us in to solve specific challenges and work towards their goals.
 They expect us to act as a coherent group and reach a common approach in a short amount of time.

 Your own Team Charter